Usage

 configure system description description

-using kernel name, node name, kernel version, build date and
+of using kernel name, node name, kernel version, build date

 unconfigure system description